alexandrehsaad/swift-motions/README.md

 ## Supporting

-If you like our work, show your support by staring this repository.
+If you like my work, show your support by staring this repository.

 ## Feedback

-We would love to hear your thoughts or feedback on how we can improve Swift Motion!
+We would love to hear your thoughts or feedback on how Swift Motions could be improved!